DisruptiveLabs/statu/docs/index.rst

 machines and those who *will* eventually.

 I fall in the first camp.
 I think it is really important to have a declarative way to define the states of an object.
-That’s why I developed ``state_machine``.
+That’s why we are continuing development of ``statu``.

 Install
 -------

 .. code:: bash

-    pip install state_machine
+    pip install statu

 .. |Build Status| image:: https://travis-ci.org/jtushman/state_machine.svg?branch=master
    :target: https://travis-ci.org/jtushman/state_machine